Make Your Own DIY Flat Mesh Earrings

 You'll only be needing two 4.5-inch Flat Mesh strips in all the colors.
 Because we'll be covering one earring at a time, you should probably get a piece that is around 9 inches long and just cut it in half.
 If you're using leftovers, though, you might not end up with equal lengths for all the colors.
 But that's not a problem.
 In fact, you actually want that, to a certain extent.
 It helps stagger the colors so that they don't just all lay on top of each other.
 I mean, what's the point of using all these vibrant colors if you won't even be able to show them off.
 Right?
 So, do make sure that you stagger the colors a bit.

-Olive Flat Mesh
+Forest Flat Mesh

 from $14.60